4alpha/training/git-versioning.md

 The purpose of Git is to manage a project, or a set of files, as they change over time.
 Git stores this information in a data structure called a repository.
 A git repository contains, among other things, the following: A set of commit objects.
 A set of references to commit objects, called heads.

-4. References
+4.References

-a.
-Local Version Control Systems
-b.
-Centralized Version Control Systems
-c.
-Distributed Version Control Systems
+a.Local Version Control Systems b.Centralized Version Control Systems c.Distributed Version Control Systems